Do you like fresh squid?

 How To Clean Squid

 Larger squid are also great to cook with.
 Once they are cleaned, you can stuff the bodies and oven bake, grill or barbecue them.
+Take a look at my stuffed squid recipe with boiled eggs and mojo verde for a second!

 Are you looking for more squid recipe inspiration on my website here?